IAA 2013: Walk of Innovations

 A car commercial painted on a fake nail

-Kia wanted to highlight the micro-features of their smallest car model, the Picanto.
+Kia wanted to highlight the micro-features, meaning the small design and usability details, of their smallest car model, the Picanto.
 So they created a stop-motion car commercial on a fake nail.
 The film was billed at the time as the world’s first nail art animation.

 It reportedly took 25 days to create, and used 1,200 bottles of nail polish across 900 fake fingernails.